 Reception can be handled in two ways: polling and interrupt-driven.
 When polling, reception is accomplished by constantly reading the Line Status Register at Base Address +5.
 Bit 0 of this register is set high whenever data are ready to be read from the chip.
-A simple polling loop must continuously check this bit and read in data as it becomes available.
-The following code fragment implements a polling loop and uses a value of 13, (ASCII Carriage Return) as an end-of-transmission marker:
+Polling is not effective at high data rates above because the program cannot do anything else when it is polling or data could be missed.
+The following code fragment implements a polling loop and uses a value of 13, (ASCII carriage return) as an end-of-transmission marker: